-Authors: O. Krishevich, V. Peretyachenko Abstract This article presents a rigorous scientific foundation for the VENDOR.Energy™ systems architecture, a class of nonlinear electrodynamic systems with separated functions for regime formation, loss compensation, and useful power extraction.
-It demonstrates why applying classical linear energy models to regime-based systems leads to erroneous conclusions about “efficiency >100%”, and […]
+Authors: O. Krishevich, V. Peretyachenko Abstract This article provides a rigorous energy-balance framework for the VENDOR.Energy™ architecture — a class of nonlinear electrodynamic systems with functional separation between regime formation, loss compensation, and useful power extraction.
+The central objective is to formalize the role of internal feedback power routing and buffering in maintaining the operating […]

 VENDOR is described as an open electrodynamic system operating strictly within classical physical laws.The surrounding gas is treated as a coupling medium and boundary condition, not as an energy source.Development follows a TRL-based, validation-first approach; no public performance claims are made at this stage.Disclosure of implementation details is gated by independent verification and certification milestones […]